 At GCSE we deliver Edexcel International GCSE in Physics in conjunction with the other science departments who work closely together.
 This is a linear course with two end of year examination papers.
 Practical work, forming an integral part of the course, will develop skills of planning, data analysis and evaluation which will be tested in these papers.
 There is however no practical test, or internal assessment task to do.

 The Physics Department is housed in its own fully equipped laboratory with an extensive range of equipment (including data logging) close at hand, which students are expected to use regularly.

 Teaching and learning methods employed on the course are varied.
 As well as normal lecture, discussion and question and answer type activities a variety of multimedia methods will also be employed.
 Use will be made of videos, computer modelling software, data logging apparatus, and the Internet.
-You will be expected to take part in discussions and class presentations, which will mean that you have to work cooperatively with others members of the class..
+Students are be expected to take part in discussions and class presentations, which will mean that theyhave to work cooperatively with others members of the class.

-A lot of the activities that you carry out will involve problem solving.
-This is a very important part of the course and you will be expected to use your knowledge and understanding to solve problems that are set in novel situations or unfamiliar contexts.
-This powerful skill is invaluable in all branches of science and in many other careers and professions. .
+A lot of the activities will involve problem solving.
+This is a very important part of the course and students are expected to use knowledge and understanding of physics to solve problems that are set in novel situations or unfamiliar contexts.
+This powerful skill is invaluable in all branches of science and in many other careers and professions.